Autonomous coding for Claude Code · v0.14.1

 classDef verdictBlock fill:#7f1d1d,stroke:#fca5a5,color:#fee2e2,stroke-width:2px

-Three-tier verdict at /check (v0.9.1+).
-The pipeline-gate-permissiveness change replaces the old binary halt-or-pass behavior with three verdicts: GO (clean pass), GO_WITH_FIXES (non-architectural findings warn-routed to followups.jsonl and consumed by /build wave 1 — the common case in permissive mode), and NO_GO (architectural, security, or unclassified findings halt the pipeline).
-The same verdict shape applies at /spec-review and /plan; /check remains the last gate before code.
+Three-tier verdict at /check.
+Instead of a binary halt-or-pass, every gate emits one of three verdicts: GO (clean pass), GO_WITH_FIXES (non-architectural findings logged as follow-ups and consumed by /build wave 1 — the common case overnight), and NO_GO (architectural, security, or unclassified findings halt the pipeline).
+The same verdict shape applies at /spec-review and /blueprint; /check is the last gate before code.

-Each gate runs specialist agents in parallel; a Judge then clusters their raw output, attributes each finding to its source, and composes the synthesized artifact that drives the next phase. spec.md captures intent through Q&A, then feeds 6 PRD reviewers → Judge → review.md; that feeds 7 design agents → Judge → plan.md; that feeds 5 plan validators → Judge → check.md. /build executes against the plan with TDD and verification discipline. /wrap distills what changed back into memory and the wiki.
+Each gate runs specialist agents in parallel; a Judge then clusters their raw output, attributes each finding to its source, and composes the synthesized artifact that drives the next phase. spec.md captures intent through Q&A, then feeds 7 PRD reviewers → Judge → review.md; that feeds 7 design agents → Judge → design.md; that feeds 6 check validators → Judge → check.md. /build executes against the design with TDD and verification discipline. /wrap distills what changed back into memory and the wiki.
 Small work skips the gates it doesn't need — same flow scales from a typo fix to a V2.

 Codex (optional).
 If installed, an OpenAI Codex agent runs an adversarial pass at /spec-review, /check, and /build — independent perspective from a different model family, joining the same Judge synthesis as the in-house personas.
 Silent skip if not set up.